 Walls kindly protect us from the elements but:

 “The wall around the window does not create two worlds.”

 — Henri Matisse.

-In other words, windows allow us to live in two worlds at once.
+In other words, windows allow us to live in two worlds simultaneously.

 But from a safe distance.